Updated 24 July 2023

 Read more on Switzerland’s work permits and status for British citizens following Brexit.

-Switzerland is the safest country in Europe for driving, according to the European Transport Safety Council.
+According to the European Transport Safety Council, Switzerland is the safest country in Europe for driving.

-All foreign driving licenses are valid in Switzerland for a year as long as the driver is 18+ years old and the license is in a language recognised by the Swiss authorities (English, French, German or Italian); otherwise you will require an International Driver’s license or an International Driving Permit (IDP), which includes a translation of the license.
+All foreign driving licenses are valid in Switzerland for a year as long as the driver is 18+ years old and the license is in a language recognised by the Swiss authorities (English, French, German or Italian).
+Otherwise, you will require an International Driver’s license or an International Driving Permit (IDP), which includes a license translation.

 After a year, you should have converted your license to a valid Swiss license.
-Citizens from the EEA are able to do this without a driving test.
+Again, citizens from the EEA can do this without a driving test.

 Location location location